-Students who have been granted admission into the Ed.D. in Higher Education Administration are admitted into a cohort and must move through all coursework with their cohort members.
+Students who have been granted admission into the Ph.D. in Higher Education are admitted into a cohort and must move through all coursework with their cohort members.
 Students are registered in the term for which admission is granted.
-Any student who fails to complete a fall, spring, or summer semester during the three (3) years of the program, and who does not have an official leave of absence from study granted by the Higher Education program and the Graduate School, will be addressed according to the procedures and standards outlined below.
+Any student who fails to complete a fall, spring, or summer semester during the three (3) years of the program, and who does not have an official leave of absence from study granted by the Higher Education program and the Graduate School, will be subject to the procedures and standards outlined below.

 As a cohort program, courses must be completed in the specific sequence outlined in Appendix A. If a student falls out of sequence - regardless of circumstance - the Higher Education program faculty will determine if the student can continue in the program.
-Depending on the circumstance, one of the follow rules will be applied to the student and his/her continuance in the program:
+Depending on the circumstance, one of the following rules will be applied to the student and his/her continuance in the program:

-- Student may be dismissed from the program with no opportunity to reapply. - Student may reapply to the program and at the discretion of the Higher Education program faculty, be allowed to return at the place he/she left off (picking up with a different cohort). - Student may be allowed to continue with his/her original cohort members, and complete missed courses prior to the Qualifying Examination process.
+- Student may reapply to the program and by vote of the Higher Education program faculty, be allowed to return at the place he/she left off (joining a different cohort). - Student may be allowed to continue with his/her original cohort members, and complete missed courses prior to the Qualifying Examination process. - Student may be dismissed from the program with no opportunity to reapply.

-The decision of continuance in the program is determined by the Higher Education program faculty and will be submitted to the Graduate School for implementation.
+The decision of continuance in the program is determined by a vote of the Higher Education program faculty and will be submitted to the Graduate School for implementation.
 No decision made by the Higher Education faculty will override Graduate School or University policies.